lucasmauro/async-book-tracker/README.md

 You may compile the project by running `go build` from the root directory, which will generate a binary file called `async-book-shelf`.

 It is also possible to invoke Go and run the project with `go run main.go`.

+## Docker

+  Async Book Shelf is capable of running on Docker.
+For doing so, you must have Docker installed in your system.
+  Details on Docker installation can be found [here](https://docs.docker.com/get-docker/).

+  This project contains a docker-compose definition with ElasticSearch and RabbitMQ integrations, which may be in your development environment with the following commands:

+  ### Build

+  After installing Docker, build the image with the following command:

+    $ docker-compose build

+  ### Start

+  After building the image, run Async Book Shelf with the following command:

+    $ docker-compose start

+  ### Stop

+  For stopping Async Book Shelf, run the following command:

+    $ docker-compose stop

+  ### Build and Start

+  It is also possible to build and start the project with a single command.
+  The following command also attaches your terminal to the container and provides you with live log output:

+    $ docker-compose up